maximebf/atomik/docs/en/manual/controllers.md

 using the controller name starting by an upper case letter suffixed with *Controller*.
 So for example, with a controller named *user* (saved in *app/actions/user.php*), the class name will be *UserController*.

-If the action file is located in a sub folder, the class name as to follow the PEAR convention.
-For example, if the file is *app/actions/auth/user.php* the class name will be *Auth\_UserController*.
+If the action file is located in a sub folder, the class name as to follow the PSR-0 convention.
+For example, if the file is *app/actions/auth/user.php* the class name will be *Auth\UserController*.

 Then add public methods to your class.
 All public methods which does not start with an underscore will be callable as an action.

 Don't forget to also create the view associated to each action.